 This is a great orientation of St. John's, as well as the most Easterly point in North America.
 You will be driven to the National Historic site of Cape Spear; where you may walk to thru a World War II gun battery, look for whales at the most Easterly point in North America, while having a chance to visit to oldest standing light house in North America.
 Then we will head back into the city to see the beautiful view on top of Signal Hill while hearing the historic tales of North America's oldest colony.
 Other stops include Quidi Vidi Village, Government House, the Roman Catholic Cathedral and an orientation of the shops and restaurants of downtown St. John's.

-This two-hour narrated tour will enlighten and entertain passengers as they sail in search of icebergs and whales on a true Newfoundland cultural adventure.
+This two-hour narrated tour will enlighten and entertain you as you sail in search of icebergs and whales on a true Newfoundland cultural adventure.
 Depart from downtown St. John’s aboard the M.V.
 Cetacean Quest and sail through “The Narrows” and past Cabot Tower en route to Cape Spear.
 Journey through pristine waters that are home to the world’s largest concentration of humpback whales, and sail past 12,000 year old icebergs and watch as Atlantic puffins frolic along the coastlines.
-Experience Cape Spear from the sea, North America’s most easterly point, and discover a place where the Atlantic Ocean meets the edge of the earth.
-This excursion is a Signature Experience with Destination Canada.

 The Delta Hotels by Marriott St John’s Conference centre is in a great central location, close to the entertainment districts of the city and ...see more